-The degree Master of Science is offered by the Department of Tourism, Recreation, and Sport Management with programs in sport management and in recreation, parks, and tourism.
+The degree Master of Science is offered by the Department of Tourism, Recreation, and Sport Management with programs in Sport Management and in Tourism and Recreation Management.
 Both programs offer thesis and non-thesis formats.
 The Department participates in the Ph.D. program in Health and Human Performance.
 Minimum requirements for these degrees are given in the Graduate Degrees section of this catalog.

-The Master’s program provides advanced preparation of tourism, recreation, and parks and sport management professionals for positions of leadership in planning, developing, administering, and marketing of programs in a variety of employment settings; public and private.
-Concentrations of study may be developed in a number of areas, such as:
+The Master’s program provides advanced preparation of tourism, recreation, and sport management professionals for positions of leadership in planning, developing, administering, and marketing of programs in a variety of employment settings both public and private.
+Major coursework may be taken in a number of areas, such as:

-The Doctoral program is offered through the College of Health and Human Performance with concentrations in tourism; natural resource recreation and sport management.
+The Doctoral program is offered through the College of Health and Human Performance with concentrations in recreation, parks and tourism and sport management.
 These interdisciplinary specializations blend course work and research.
 The curriculum is individualized, and applicants with degrees from unrelated fields can be accepted into the program.
 However, their previous work will be evaluated and their programs planned according to their individual needs, interests, and career objectives.